zeek/zeek/doc/user-manual/scripting.rst

    @TEST-EXEC: btest-rst-cmd bro ${TESTBASE}/doc/manual/data_struct_record_02.bro

-The example above includes a second record type in which an field is used as the data type for a set.
+The example above includes a second record type in which a field is used as the data type for a set.
 Records can be reapeatedly nested within other records, their fields reachable through repeated chains of the ``$`` dereference operator.

 It's also common to see a ``type`` used to simply alias a data structure to a more descriptive name.
 The example below shows an example of this from Bro's own type definitions file.